|Nutritional Guidelines (per serving)|

 |Saturated Fat 6g||30%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Chinese sesame paste is made from toasted white sesame seeds.
-The rice flavour of Chinese sesame paste makes it very popular in different regions of Chinese cuisine, particularly in Sichuan cuisine.
+Chinese sesame paste, made from toasted white sesame seeds, is a common ingredient used in noodle dishes, salads, fillings for buns, and dipping sauces for hot pots.
+The nutty, rich flavor of Chinese sesame paste makes it very popular in different regions of China, particularly in Sichuan cuisine.
 Most of the Chinese sesame pastes you’ll find in Asian/Chinese supermarkets are usually found in jars.
-The paste is pretty solid with some oil floating on the top.
-Remember to mix evenly before you use it.
+The paste is pretty solid with some oil floating on the top and needs to be mixed evenly before using.

 - 1 cup white sesame seeds

 - 1 cup vegetable oil (or other light tasting oil)

 Preheat the oven to 350 F (180 C).
 Line a baking sheet with parchment paper.